-- Figures and text in the "Planned" column should match the corresponding Annual MTW Plan. - Select "Status at the End of Plan Year" from: Committed, Leased/Issued
+\ Figures and text in the "Planned" column should match the corresponding Annual MTW Plan.

+\\ Select "Status at the End of Plan Year" from: Committed, Leased/Issued iii.
+Actual Other Changes to MTW Housing Stock in the Plan Year

 Please describe differences between the Planned and Actual Existing Number of Vouchers Project-Based: